Chronology

 The vocal and persistent opposition of Volker Kauder, the only dissenting vote on the Arts Advisory Board, led to a joint motion by 178 members of the CDU/CSU parliamentary group.
 Their aim was to overturn the Arts Advisory Board’s decision through a parliamentary vote.

-On the agenda of the Bundestag: Debate and vote on the group motion “Printed Matter 14/26) TO THE POPULATION will not be implemented.”
+On the agenda of the Bundestag: Debate and vote on the group motion “Printed Matter 14/26) DER BEVÖLKERUNG will not be implemented.”
 The debate and vote resulted in the rejection of the project opponents’ motion by only two votes: 258 votes in favor, 260 against, with 31 abstentions.

 Due to public debate about Haacke’s proposal, the project is placed back on the agenda for a vote, following a recommendation from the Council of Elders.
 The Arts Advisory Board reaffirms its support for the project by a large majority.

-the concept and design model for TO THE POPULATION was presented for the first time to the relevant committee of the Bundestag, the Arts Advisory Board.
+The concept and design model for DER BEVÖLKERUNG was presented for the first time to the relevant committee of the Bundestag, the Arts Advisory Board.
 The board approved the realization of the art project with nine votes in favor and one against.

 June 3, 1999: